-As nearly 60% of consumers prefer to communicate with customer service via chat and email, much of the blame falls on the shoulders of outdated systems.
+As nearly 60% of consumers prefer to communicate with customer service via chat and email, much of the blame falls on the shoulders of outdated call center systems.
 For example, if a customer has a nuanced issue that a menu system wasn’t designed to address, and you can’t afford the staff to take phone calls 24/7, what do you do?
 That’s where conversational IVR comes in.

 The technology that’s leading the way is conversational IVR.